 Namath would then go on to lead the Jets to the playoffs and Super Bowl III in Miami, Florida, against the heavily-favored Baltimore Colts of the National Football League, who were dubbed as the greatest team of all time.

-Namath and the Jets stunned the Colts and the quarterback earned MVP honors, despite not having thrown or rushed for a touchdown.
+Namath and the Jets stunned the Colts and the quarterback earned Most Valuable Player (MVP) honors, despite not having thrown or rushed for a touchdown.

 Namath left the Jets in 1977, signing on with the Los Angeles Rams at the end of his career, retiring at the conclusion of the season.